Dolly Menga

-Dolly Domingos Menga (born 2 May 1993) is a professional footballer who plays as a forward for MCS Liège.
-Born in Belgium, he has played at international level for the Angola national team.
+Dolly Domingos Menga (born 2 May 1993) is a footballer who plays as a forward for Belgian amateur team FC Ans.
+Born in Belgium, he played at international level for the Angola national team.

 Club career

 Benfica

 On 30 August 2014, Menga signed for Portuguese champions Benfica until 2017.
 On 20 September, he made his debut for Benfica B, where he played 12 matches in Segunda Liga.

 Braga and loans

 On 2 February 2015, Menga signed for Braga in Portugal until 2018, for an undisclosed transfer fee.
 He made his debut for the first team in a 4–1 away defeat against Sporting CP.
 On 7 July 2015, Menga agreed to a one-year loan at recently promoted Tondela.
 In September 2016 he was loaned to Hapoel Tel Aviv, then he was loaned to F.C Ashdod FC.
 On 1 July 2017, Menga parted ways with Braga, as his contract ran out.